Plugins¶

 Developing a Plugin¶

-tmuxp expects all plugins to be class within a python submodule named
+tmuxp expects all plugins to be a class within a python submodule named

 python environment.
 A plugin interface is provided by tmuxp to inherit.